-FEC - portion related to capital and accrued interest at 31 August year 1
+FEC - portion related to capital and accrued interest on 31 August year 1

-The FEC to the extent of \$102 000 is not an affected contract because it was taken out to hedge a debt which was incurred before the end of the year of assessment.
+The FEC to the extent of \$102 000 (\$100 000 capital + \$2 000 interest) is not an affected contract because it was taken out to hedge a debt which was incurred before the end of the year of assessment.
 Accordingly, the ruling exchange rate on translation date on this portion of the FEC is the MRFR.